Aricg/PackStackSandBox/README.md

 controller:

-  **bridged_ip:** this interface should be given an ip the same /24 as your workstation.
+  **bridged_ip:** this interface should be given an ip on the same /24 as your workstation.

   **private_ip:** this interface can have any ip you want, virtualbox deals with the routing.